tjhrulz/GPMDP-Plugin/README.md

 **Shuffle** - Integer of if GPMDP is set to shuffle, 0 is no, 1 is yes **NOTE** GPMDP shuffle support is broken is some cases see issue [here](https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/issues/2193)
 **Rating** - Integer of the rating of the song, -1 is thumbs down, 0 is no rating, 1 is thumbs up
 **Lyrics** - String of the lyrics of the song. **Note** While downloading the lyrics or if there are none know this string will be "" Thus this changes twice on any song with lyrics and only once on a song without lyrics
+**themetype** - Integer of the type of theme GPMDP is using, 0 is white, 1 is black
+**themecolor** - String of RGB value without transparency of the theme color in GPMDP **Note** custom colors are not supported
 **State** - Integer of the play state of GPMDP, 0 is stopped, 1 is playing, 2 is paused
 **ConnectionStatus** or **Status** - Integer status of the connection to GPMDP, -1 is plugin has not finished initializing and will become 0-2 in a moment, 0 is disconnected, 1 is connected but without remote control access, 2 is full connection
 I recommend including a skin to allow the user to enter in the 4 digit pin if you redistribute this plugin.
 In the future I will have a guide in the wiki walking through how to setup GPMDP, for the future just see the included installer and helper skin for how to inform your users.